Jason-G-M/General-Purpose-Dependency-Graph-Tool-Document/index.md

 - Check the node for work related to "Separating".

 #### Instruction
-1. Input VERSION, PROCESS, and TARGET ASSEMBLY.
+1. Input VERSION, PROCESS and TARGET ASSEMBLY.
 2. Input SKIP ASSEMBLY to filter out the results containing those assemblies.
 3. Uncheck ALL PATHS and input PATHS NUMBER to customize the number of results to display (up to 500).
 4. Click the X button in the skips list to remove the assembly from the list.